-Swagbucks has meany games that you can play which offer you a certain amount of Swagbucks based on how much you spend while playing the game or how long you play the game.
+Swagbucks has many games that you can play which offer you a certain amount of Swagbucks based on how much you spend while playing the game or how long you play the game.
 They also do a similar thing for apps where they give you a certain amount back for getting to a certain level.

-Watch Some Videos and View Some Webpages
+Watch Some Videos and View Some Web Pages

-Their their Daily Crave/nCrave and sponsored video section you can also earn money by engaging with the video and written content on a website.
-This doesn't pay amazing, but you can make a few Swagbucks here and there through it.
+Their Daily Crave/nCrave and sponsored video section you can also earn money by engaging with the video and written content on a website.
+This doesn’t pay amazing, but you can make a few Swagbucks here and there through it.

 This is NOT a comprehensive Swagbucks guide.
 The more I wrote this article, the more I realized there are SO many ways to earn Swagbucks.
 When I first created my account in 2009, I could never imagine that this site would come to amass so many different options.

 I think the best way to earn money on Swagbucks is definitely through shopping.
 If you are are already doing the shopping, it just adds a layer of cash back on top of it all.
 I think that with shopping you get the highest return on your investment and that’s what I tell anyone who is wanting to make cash back with Swagbucks.